-ABSTRACT: The aim of the article is to present the public reception of the implementation of household-level sewage treatment plants in the Municipality of Juchnowiec Kościelny.
+ABSTRACT: The aim of the article is to present the public reception of the implementation of household-level sewage treatment plants in the Municipality of Wyszki.
 The CVM method of conditional valuation was used to learn the opinion of residents on the implementation of domestic sewage treatment plants, using the willingness test for payment (WTP).
-The method of conditional valuation was carried out on the basis of a survey.
-The research trial was conducted by means of direct interview among 100 inhabitants of the commune of Juchnowiec Kościelny.
+The method of conditional valuation was carried out based on a survey.
+The research trial was conducted using direct interviews among 100 inhabitants of the commune of Wyszki.
 The questionnaire contained, among other things, questions about the types of sewage collection and treatment system in the municipality.
-For the purposes of the article, the answers of the commune residents who were not connected to the sewage system or had a holding tank were taken into account.
+For the article, the answers of the commune residents who were not connected to the sewage system or had a holding tank were considered.

-KEY WORDS: contingent valuation method, the social acceptability of the investment, WTP questions, home sewage treatment plants
+KEYWORDS: contingent valuation method, the social acceptability of the investment, WTP questions, home sewage treatment plants